I Like It (DeBarge song): Reception

 "I Like It" was released in August 1982 and became the band's first huge hit, peaking at number two on the R&B singles chart while crossing over to the pop singles chart, where it peaked at number 31 helping to make their All This Love album go gold.

 It has remained a covered and sampled track in R&B and hip-hop music since its release with some of its lyrics and melodies interpolated or recalled in other songs.
 The El-sung bridge, "I like the way you comb your hair/and I like those stylish clothes you wear/it's just the little things you do/that shows how much you really care", has been often repeated.

 The original song is deemed a "Motown classic" by fans of the label's sound.

 Cover versions and samples

 R&B trio Jomanda covered it in 1993, while artists such as Nelly, LL Cool J, Beyoncé, Grand Puba, Wreckx-n-Effect, and Warren G have sampled the song.
 In July 1993, Jomanda's cover reached #83 on the Billboard Hot 100 and #69 on the Cash Box Top 100.

 Jesse Powell also covered the song in 2003 from his album, Jesse.

 In a tribute to Motown acts, Chico DeBarge performed the song at the Soul Train Music Awards in 2009 surprisingly hitting the high notes his brother El had hit in the original recording; Chico is known for singing predominantly in the tenor range.

-The song is sampled in Nelly's "My Place" and interpolated in “Ride Wit Me”.
+The song is sampled in Nelly's "My Place" and interpolated in "Ride wit Me".
+Rihanna also interpolated the song in "Rude Boy".

+Podcaster, streamer and Ludwig's friend Anthony 'Slime' Bruno sampled the intro and chorus in his song "F**k It, We Bald (feat.
+Kelby May)", featured in Ahgren's video entitled "The Beat Off 2026".